-Our legal system and its policies shape the health and welfare of families in myriad ways; at the same time, the reality of how families are created and operate has a direct effect on family health law and policy.
-Yet little attention has been devoted to studying this synergistic relationship.
+Our legal system and its policies shape the health and welfare of families in a variety of ways.
 The Family Health Law & Policy Institute prepares students for a career relating to family law and policy, health law, or the dynamic intersection of the two.

 Delaware Law launched the Family Health Law & Policy Institute in 2015 to influence legislation in relation to family health and welfare and to help our students gain the legal knowledge, experience, and skills to prepare for a rewarding career and improve client outcomes.